TommasoTarchi/Foundations_of_HPC-FinalProject/exercise1/README.md

 ## Results

 Here we just briefly expose the data we got.
-For their analysis we invite you to read report.pdf (INSERIRE RIFERIMENTO AL REPORT) in this directory's parent directory.
+For their analysis we invite you to read [Report.pdf](../Report.pdf) in this directory's parent directory.

 To make it easier to consult data, here you can find a table with direct access to CSV files: